 Frequently Asked Questions

 Essentially, not a lot.
 They both provide various recipes for life stages and health requirements, and they both produce good quality products that have been popular with pet owners for many years.
-The only real difference is that Purina Pro Plan has a larger range of health specific recipes.
+The only real difference is that Purina Pro Plan has a larger range of health-specific recipes.

-A: Now, this is a tough one.
-Both are very highly recommended by Purina and according to the reviews dogs love both just as much, so the simple answer is that they are both super tasty for your pooch.
+Now, this is a tough one.
+Both are very highly recommended by Purina.
+According to the reviews, dogs love both just as much, so the simple answer is that it’s really budget-dependent.

-All Purina kibbles are made with science research backed recipes, they both offer very good value for money, and as our cost comparison shows, they also draw on the price.
+All Purina kibbles are made with science research-backed recipes, they both offer very good value for money, and as our cost comparison shows, they also draw on the price.

-Both brands have an incredible reputation the world over and are still firm favorites for pet owners across the globe.
-Their caliber and dedication to research and expanding their range of products for all pets is clear to see.
-Not only are the recipes tasty for your pooch, but they are also well-balanced and great value for money.
-This comparison is probably the closest you will see between two product lines, but that is no surprise given that they are produced by the same company and their scientists, so all in all there is no clear winner.
+Not only are the recipes tasty for your pooch, but they are also well-balanced.
+Like American Journey, they are great value for the money.
+This comparison is probably the closest you will see between two product lines, but that is no surprise given that they are produced by the same company and their scientists, so all in all, there is no clear winner.